concordion/concordion-logback-extension/src/test/resources/specification/HtmlLog.md

 Advanced logging features such as recording steps, screenshots and data are enabled by the use of [Markers](http://www.slf4j.org/apidocs/org/slf4j/Marker.html) (there is some more information on markers buried in the LogBack manuals chapter on [filters](http://logback.qos.ch/manual/filters.html)).

 Before using this the logger, LogBack must be configured.
-See[LogBack Configuration](LogBackConfiguration.html) for more information.
+See [LogBack Configuration](LogBackConfiguration.html) for more information.

 ## Usage